ncbi/robotframework-pageobjects/README.md

 - Much more...

-Like we said, the package is very flexible: it doesn't force you to use Robot, nor forces you to heavy page object modeling.
+Like we said, the package is very flexible: it doesn't force you to use Robot, nor forces you to do heavy page object modeling.
 This is great for convicing your organization to move toward BDD and page object development because you can approach those ideals iteratively.
 Even with light modeling, and use of non-BDD framework, your test suites can still benefit from the above listed features.
 Here's an example of a very minimally